epw/consensus/consensus.md

 **Name:** Arin, Malak, Liron, Shir, Piper, Lark, Jaron, Calliope, Diona, Zamira, Kousan, Prudence, Orpheus, Sophie

-**Why was your humanity trivialized?** Because I spoke differently, because they thought I was broken, because of my looks
+**Why were you overlooked, downtrodden, or trivialized?** Because I spoke differently, because they thought I was broken, because of my looks
-**Why is your humanity still in question?** Because I don't want to fit in, because I can't stay still, because of my friends **Why are you hunted?** For my talents, because I'm famous, because I appear broken
+**Why are you ignored, oppressed, or dismissed?** Because I don't want to fit in, because I can't stay still, because of my friends
+**Why are you hunted?** For my talents, because I'm famous, because I appear broken

 **Looks:**